 The preview is just that—a preview.
 You don't have to make a permanent change to your course.

-- If you like the Ultra Course View, you can permanently convert your course.
+- If you approve of the Ultra Course View, you can permanently convert your course.

 - If you aren't ready to make the switch, you can return to the Original Course View.
 But, any changes you made to your course in the preview mode are lost if you switch back to the Original Course View.
 Use the preview to explore rather than build.